oracle/node-oracledb/test/README.md

 ### <a name="ORA-03114"></a> 5.4 ORA-03114: not connected to ORACLE

-We firstly encoutered this error with `test/callTimeout.js`.
+We first encoutered this error with `test/callTimeout.js`.
 It uses some hard-coded variables as assertion condition, which may lead to assertion fail in slow network situation.

 The solution is commenting out this line `sqlnet.recv_timeout=<minutes>` from `sqlnet.ora` file.